Time-Varying Dispersion Integer-Valued GARCH Models

 \section{The tv-DINGARCH Models}

-In this section we propose a class of time-varying dispersion INGARCH models by allowing both the mean and the dispersion parameter to depend on lagged valued of the observed series and their past values as follows.
+In this section, we propose a class of time-varying dispersion INGARCH models by allowing both mean and dispersion parameters to depend on the lagged values of the observed series and their past values as follows.

-\begin{Definition} (tv-DINGARCH processes) A $\mbox{tv-DINGARCH}(p_1,p_2,q_1,q_2)$ process $\{Y_t\}_{t\in\mathbb N}$ is defined by $Y_t|\mathcal F_{t-1}\sim\mbox{MP}(\lambda_t,\phi_t)$, with
+\begin{Definition} (tv-DINGARCH processes) A $\mbox{tv-DINGARCH}(p_1,p_2,q_1,q_2)$ process $\{Y_t\}_{t\in\mathbb Z}$ is defined by $Y_t|\mathcal F_{t-1}\sim\mbox{MP}(\lambda_t,\phi_t;\mathcal D)$, with